-122. An internal model is defined as a risk measurement system developed by a licensed insurer to analyse its overall risk position, to quantify risks and to determine the economic capital required to meet those risks.
-A partial model captures a subset of the risks borne by the licensed insurer using an internally developed measurement system which is used in determining the licensed insurer's economic capital.

-123. A licensed insurer is required to have its internal model independently validated against the model validation and model documentation criteria.
+- (8) An internal model is defined as a risk measurement system developed by a licensed insurer to analyse its overall risk position, to quantify risks, and to determine the economic capital required to meet those risks.
+A partial model captures a subset of the risks borne by the licensed insurer using an internally developed measurement system which is used in determining the licensed insurer's economic capital. - (9) A licensed insurer is required to have its internal model independently validated against the model validation and model documentation criteria.

-A. Model Validation Criteria
+5.2 Model Validation Criteria

+- 5.2.1 General provisions

-- 124. A licensed insurer is required to validate its internal model by subjecting it to, as a minimum, the following tests
+- A licensed insurer must validate its internal model by subjecting it to, as a minimum, the following tests -

-- (a) A statistical quality test;
+- (a) a statistical quality test;

-- (b) A calibration test; and
+- (b) a calibration test; and

-- (c) A use test.
+- (c) a use test.

+Guidance Note:

-- 125. To obtain Commission approval to use an internal model, the Commission must have sufficient confidence that the results being produced by the model provide adequate and appropriate measures of risk and capital.
+To obtain Commission approval to use an internal model the Commission must have sufficient confidence that the results being produced by the model provide adequate and appropriate measures of risk and capital.

 The statistical quality test and the use test enable the Commission to gain an understanding of how the undertaking has embedded its internal model within its business.

-The calibration test is used by the Commission to assess the results from the internal model in comparison to the undertaking's PCR as determined using the applicable standard formula and the PCR of other undertaking in the same license category.
+The calibration test is used by the Commission to assess the results from the internal model in comparison to the undertaking's PCR as determined using the applicable standard formula and the PCR of other undertakings in the same license category.

-Statistical Quality Test
+5.2.2 Statistical quality test - general

-- 126. A licensed insurer is required to demonstrate that the PCR using the internal model addresses the overall risk position of the licensed insurer subject to the nature, scale and complexity of the licensed insurer and its risk exposures. - 127.
-A licensed insurer is required to demonstrate the theoretical validity of the internal model including - (a) The suitability of model structure, data (including completeness and accuracy), and estimation within the licensed insurer's business context; - (b) The appropriateness of the internal model basis within the industry context, including methodological benchmarking to alternatives and best practice; - (c) The appropriateness of the parameter estimations.
-It should be demonstrated that the parameter estimations are appropriate within the market and industry context and parameter uncertainty is addressed to the extent possible; and - (d) The consistency, soundness and justification of the methodologies, distributions, aggregation techniques and dependencies (within and among risk categories) adopted.
+- (1) A licensed insurer must demonstrate that the PCR, using the internal model, addresses the overall risk position of the licensed insurer subject to the nature, scale, and complexity of the licensed insurer and its risk exposures. - (2) A licensed insurer must demonstrate the theoretical validity of the internal model including - (a) the suitability of model structure, data including completeness and accuracy, and estimation within the licensed insurer's business context; - (b) the appropriateness of the internal model basis within the industry context; including methodological benchmarking to alternatives and best practice; - (c) the appropriateness of the parameter estimations.
+It should be demonstrated that the parameter estimations are appropriate within the market and industry context and parameter uncertainty is addressed to the extent possible; and - (d) the consistency, soundness, and justification of the methodologies, distributions, aggregation techniques, and dependencies within and among risk categories adopted.

-- 128. A licensed insurer is required to demonstrate the analytical validity of the internal model including- - (a) The statistical process for validating that the results of the model are fit for the purpose for which they are used; - (b) The implementation of the model given the theoretical basis, goodness of fit, forecasting capability for out-of sample observations (backtesting), sensitivity to changes in key underlying assumptions and stability of outputs; - (c) The backtesting applied at various levels of the business activity; - (d) The sensitivity analysis undertaken, which should validate the parts of the internal model where expert judgement is used and should examine whether the model output is sensitive to changes in key assumptions; - (e) The convergence of the model to demonstrate that model outputs are statistically significant; - (f) The processes of monitoring the model's performance; and - (g) Where possible, benchmarking the model results and techniques with peers, available literature and research. - 129.
-An internal model may deliver a probability distribution of the required risk capital rather than a "point estimate".
+- (3) A licensed insurer must demonstrate the analytical validity of the internal model including - (a) the statistical process for validating that the results of the model are fit for the purpose for which they are used; - (b) the implementation of the model given the theoretical basis, goodness of fit, forecasting capability for out-of sample observations (back-testing), sensitivity to changes in key underlying assumptions, and stability of outputs; - (c) the back-testing applied at various levels of the business activity; - (d) the sensitivity analysis undertaken, which should validate the parts of the internal model where expert judgement is used and should examine whether the model output is sensitive to changes in key assumptions; - (e) the convergence of the model to demonstrate that model outputs are statistically significant; - (f) the processes of monitoring the model's performance; and - (g) where possible, benchmarking the model results and techniques with peers, available literature, and research. - (4) An internal model may deliver a probability distribution of the required risk capital rather than a "point estimate".